Move over Game of Thrones, Rings of Power, and Wheel of Time.

 Another TV show might have chosen to throw in an action scene or two between all the navel-gazing, but with so much plot to get across, and so many new characters to introduce, there is simply not enough time.
 In fairness, we are treated to one scene of Princess Ynez sparring with Swordmaster Keiran Atreides (Chris Mason), and another with the pair getting it on in a nightclub on the eve of her marriage to Pruwet, but neither scene is enough to lift the turgid tone of the hour.

-Although there’s much to like in Dune: Prophecy’s debut, the show needs to let in some light and air in future episodes or run the risk of being crushed by its own overblown and ponderous sense of importance.
+Although there’s much to like in Dune: Prophecy’s debut, the show needs to let in some light and air into future episodes or run the risk of being crushed by its own overblown and ponderous sense of importance.

 Dune: Prophecy continues Sundays at 9 p.m. on HBO.